About the UNCRPD

 The Optional Protocol establishes an individual complaints mechanism for the UNCRDP.
 States Parties who ratify the Optional Protocol agree to recognise the competence of the Committee on the Rights of Persons with Disabilities to consider complaints from individuals or groups who claim their rights under the Convention have been violated.
 The Committee can request information from and make recommendations to a party.
 In addition, States Parties may permit the Committee to investigate, report on and make recommendations on "grave or systematic violations" of the Convention.
 States Parties may opt out of this latter obligation on signature or ratification.

-As of August 2022, Ireland has not yet ratified the Optional Protocol to the UNCRPD.
+Ireland ratified the Optional Protocol to the UNCRPD in October 2024.